Game over for Super Mario? Balotelli's dream Brescia return has turned into a nightmare | Goal.com

 At the end of Balotelli's televised reconciliation with Cheillini, the latter said he hoped that the pair would end up on the same Italy side at next year's Euros.
 Sadly, though, it only looks like one of them will feature.

-That it's the 35-year-old who's just recovered from a serious knee injury tells you everything you need to know about where Balotelli's career is at right now.
+That it is the 35-year-old who has just recovered from a serious knee injury tells you everything you need to know about where Balotelli's career is at right now.